abpframework/abp/docs/en/Modules/Database-Tables.md

 ### AbpUserOrganizationUnits

-This table stores information about the organization units assigned to users in the application.
-This table can be used to manage user-organization unit relationships, and to group users based on the organization structure.
+This table stores information about the organization units assigned to the users in the application.
+This table can manage user-organization unit relationships, and to group users based on the organization structure.

 #### Foreign Keys